CONP-PCNO/conp-portal/deploy/README_deploy.md

 `sudo systemctl start gunicorn.socket`

 You can use the `journalctl` tool to view the logs of the running services.
-To see the logs for the web server with the latest entries at the top, us can use:
+To see the logs for the web server with the latest entries at the top, you can use:

 `sudo journalctl gunicron.service -r`